 A double career change

 This type of career change is the most difficult transition.
 It might feel like you're completely starting over in life.
 It happens when a person changes careers and industries.
-Going off on a tangent like this could mean something as drastic as pursuing a career as a chef after being an accountant.
+Going off on a tangent like this could mean something as drastic as pursuing a career as an accountant after being a chef.

 You can't expect to have many direct skills when you start a new job this way, but you do have intangible skills and experience from understanding yourself and building relationships with others.